-“Investigators with the war-crimes tribunal in the Hague have concluded that this campaign was carried out with brutality, wanton murder and indiscriminate shelling of civilians,” Krauthammer wrote.
+“Investigators with the war-crimes tribunal in the Hague have concluded that this campaign was carried out with brutality, wanton murder and indiscriminate shelling of civilians,” Krauthammer wrote (Time, April 5, 1999).

-Is this the dreaded “Srebrenica” massacre, the “worst atrocity in Europe since the Second World War” perpetrated by the evil Serbs led by Ratko Mladic, who has now been arrested and will be brought to justice?
+Is this the dreaded Srebrenica “massacre,” commonly referred to in the media as the “worst atrocity in Europe since the Second World War,” perpetrated by the “evil” Serbs led by Ratko Mladic, who has now been arrested to be brought to justice?

-This genocide was carried out by the Croats—the “good guys”—and so it was encouraged and praised by the West.
+No. This genocide was carried out by the Croats—the “good guys”—and thus, it was encouraged and praised by the West.

-The massacre Krauthammer was describing was in the region of Krajina in Croatia.
+The massacre Krauthammer was describing occurred in the region of Krajina in Croatia.
 Croatian troops forced an estimated 200,000 Serbs to flee (National Post, March 13, 2004).

 “A war that begins with civilian areas being shelled at 5 a.m. when women and children are asleep in their beds and ends with a massive exodus of more than 100,000 people is surely tantamount to ethnic cleansing,” said UN spokesman Chris Gunness.